QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

         ]
 ```

 Again while the required and optional entries determine what is copied from our evaluation (here the database lookup), the invalidated entries will exclude entries from the input cif.
-The remaining entries from both files are then merged and output in the location of `output_cif_path`.
+The remaining entries from both files are then merged and output in the location of `output_cif_name`.

 ## Implementing the Python Glue Code

-> **Important Note:** Currently, some functionality that will eventually be automatically specificed, including the registration of our application and commands in Python, as well as CIF file handling and conversion—requires manual implementation.
-This step is temporary and is planned to be automated in future updates, following the developer alpha release.
-We're releasing this functionality now to provide a foundation for exploration and development.

 Next, we need to implement the module and function we have referenced in the YAML file.
 To begin, open the `configure_cod_check_tutorial.py` file.
 Start by importing necessary functions from the Python base libraries as well as two different modules, by adding the following to the top of the file: